 Kaminski learned to love music from his father, a Polish immigrant who played the accordion and sang Polka tunes around the house.
 He began studying the organ at the age of five, and continued studying through college, earning a Master of Music degree from Georgia State University.
 While attending both The University of Arizona and Georgia State University, Matthew was fortunate enough to perform with Jimmy Heath, Jon Faddis, Joe Lovano, Conrad Herwig, Scott Wendholdt, Dave Samuels, Dave Freidman, and other master jazz musicians.
 Moreover, Kaminski studied the Hammond B3 with Ike Stubblefield, Tony Monaco, and Scott Giddens.

 Outside of his seasonal day job, Kaminski is a very busy performing and recording artist.
-He’s released three studio CDs on Tony Monaco’s Chicken Coup Records, Taking My Time in 2010 and Swingin on the New Hammond in 2014, as well as a self-released digital album in 2013 of music from the ballpark called Stadium Organ Sounds.
-And now his newest Chicken Coup release, Live at Churchill Grounds, captures his bluesy, swinging Hammond B3 organ style and serious jazz chops in a live performance setting.
+He’s released three studio CDs on Tony Monaco’s Chicken Coup Records, Taking My Time in 2010, Swingin on the New Hammond in 2014, and Live at Churchill Grounds in 2016, as well as a self-released digital album in 2013 of music from the ballpark called Stadium Organ Sounds.
+His most recent self produced recording, Baseball Organ in Hi-Fi, features full solo organ versions of the fan favorite songs often played at Atlanta Braves games.

 Besides leading both a jazz trio and quartet, he’s also a member of a Latin orchestra called Orquesta MaCuba, and he plays accordion for a western swing band called Back in the Saddle and a polka band called The Georgia Polka Connection.
 He also regularly accompanies jazz singers.
 Throughout his performing career, Kaminski has shared the stage with notable jazz musicians Dave Stryker, Don Braden, Kimberly Gordon, Henry Johnson, George Fludas, Greg Rockingham, Kyle Asche, Howard Paul, Bruce Forman, Leon Joyce Jr., Grant Green Jr., Gwen Hughes, Russell Gunn, Annie Sellick, and Pat Bergeson.